-If a room supervisor observes a student engaging in any prohibited behaviors during testing, the student's test must be marked Do Not Report (DNR).
-When a test is DNR, the score for that test will not be reported on the ISR.
-Instead, for each subject test that was DNR, a message will be displayed indicating that a score was not earned.
-See Figure 2 for an example of this message.
-A list of prohibited behaviors that may prompt invalidation can be found in the Test Coordinator Manual.
+If a room supervisor observes a student engaging in any prohibited behaviors during testing, the student's test must be invalidated.
+When a test is invalidated, the score for that test will not be reported on the student's Current Progress Report.
+Instead, for each subject test that was invalidated, a message will be displayed indicating that a score was not earned.
+See Figure 3 for an example of this message.
+A list of prohibited behaviors that may prompt invalidation can be found in the ACT Aspire Test Coordinator Manual.
+Instructions for invalidating a test may be found in the ACT Aspire Portal User's Guide.